Juniper/py-junos-eznc/README.md

 ### Microservice Usage

 This image can also be used as a Python "executable" with the required Python PyEZ libraries pre-installed.
 To use the image in this way, mount the volume which contains the Python script and pass the script name as an argument to `docker run`.
 Optionally, you may also pass in a `requirements.txt` file to install additional python packages via `pip`.
+To add OS packages (Alpine Linux), provide a file with a list of packages --one per line-- and either reference it as an env var (`$APK`) or mount it to the container `/extras/apk.txt`.
+To add additional Python packages (via pip), provide a `requirements.txt` file and pass it in as an env var (`$REQ`) or mount it to the container at `/extras/requirements.txt`.

-`Usage: `docker run -it [ --rm ] -v some/dir:/scripts juniper/pyez [ requirements.txt ] [ myscript.py ]`
+`Usage: `docker run -it [ --rm ] -v some/dir:/scripts juniper/pyez [ myscript.py ]`

 Example: